soniah/blog/content/posts/2007-05-04-howto-setup-3-broadband-wireless-on-ubuntu-linux.md

 `$ pon 3`

-If you connect OK, you&#8217;ll see log messages like this:
+If you connect OK, you'll see log messages like this:
 `<br />
 May  4 13:27:00 localhost pppd[9247]: Connect: ppp0 <--> /dev/ttyUSB0<br />
 May  4 13:27:01 localhost pppd[9247]: CHAP authentication succeeded`

-Here&#8217;s a **full set of log messages**, showing the modem being inserted, running pon, then disconnecting using poff:
+Here's a **full set of log messages**, showing the modem being inserted, running pon, then disconnecting using poff:

 `May  4 13:01:34 localhost kernel: [ 2703.564000] pccard: CardBus card inserted into slot 0<br />
 May  4 13:01:35 localhost kernel: [ 2703.652000] PCI: Enabling device 0000:03:00.0 (0000 -> 0002)<br />